 Einstein nailed it when he observed that with the development of the nuclear bomb humankind’s technical capacity had outrun its moral capacity.
 He pondered darkly about how this was a formula for collective suicide if the balance was not restored.
 The signal of earth’s pain could be just that initiatory threshold being offered to our kind.
 Just under the headlines we are seething to use those nuclear weapons, get the nightmare out of the closet and see just how bad WWIII is really going to be.
 At the same time the collapse of ecological stability is accelerating.
 The outcome of this in history is anyone’s guess.
 The outcome in the psychological realm is also anybody’s guess.
 I’m suggesting that these psychological changes may prove to be the deciding factor in the long run, assuming there is a long run.
 It is not inconceivable that we are heading into a new barbarism or even our own extinction.
 I do not think this is the case but it is not inconceivable given the evidence at hand today.
 Wouldn’t we all like to see a few centuries hence?

 By sitting with the love of earth in my breast, the topsy-turvy world where bullies pretend to be holy men was overcome.
 The emperor of that reality making empire Karl Rove went on about – that emperor is naked as a jaybird, that emperor has no clothes.
 This is a very important political lesson just now.
 I do not think anyone who touches this ground of being found by following a love for the earth is going to miss the same experience.
 It is waiting for us out there in the reality of the molecular world and it is not going anywhere for a long, long time.
-It involves a correct recognition of the place the creature is within the creation, where the contained is within the container.
+It involves a correct recognition of the place the creature’s place within creation, where the contained is within the container.
 This is an ecological insight.
 Ecology is the study of living things in their environment.
 Creating a relationship between one’s own soul and the world-soul brings liberty to the inner Atlas, that part of us that learns of the ecological crisis and tries to carry the world on our shoulders.
 Children of the empire, we have inherited its hubris.
 Turning away from empire on the outside involves turning away from its hubris on the inside.

-The way our Western tradition ancestors would of said it is that ‘it is not me; it is He in me which is greater’ that does great things and in which we can trustingly put our hope.
+The way our Western tradition ancestors would of said it is that ‘it is not me, it is He in me which is greater’ that does great things and in which we can trustingly put our hope.
 That greater is what we are called to have a relationship with.
 When the mind is not lost in fantasy but has properly aligned reason and imagination, it can relax.
 It can enjoy life’s journey, loving and laughing even under the darkening skies.
 This is how I understand faith.
 It is a term describing a psychic condition in which a person believes, from deep down in the basement of their mind where the heart of character is found, that this earthly experience is basically good.
 Faith is born from years of saturation in the evidence, not a willful disregard for what is really real or a quick fix magic spell disguised as a prayer for a broken soul.

 There are elements in play out here in the molecular world – and in its reflection in the world of the psyche – much larger than the philosophies of the age are yet accounting for.
 Everywhere people are groping for this larger picture of how we human beings might fit into the deep time and deep space our knowledge has revealed.
 We have learned all about the trauma god, how our abuses of one another ripple across the human family generation after generation.
 We have come to know how hate and anger is cheap and easy, just as the bully is the lowest form of character.
 Now that we understand something of these causes and effects of suffering and compassion, it is interesting to ask how far our new self-knowledge might take our future cultural evolution.
 It is unknown how far into virtue societies organized around respect for the earth and other sentient beings might go.
 Imagine how differently we might be dealing with the ecological crisis if the fundamental virtue of our society was extending validation to other individuals, instead of trying to out-compete them at every turn.
-While that might seem an impossible daydream to the average American raised on the gospel of Adam Smith, it has in fact been the norm for cultures other than ours many times in the past.
+While that might seem an impossible daydream to the average American raised on the gospel of Ayn Rand, it has in fact been the norm for cultures other than ours many times in the past.
 This means there is no unbridgeable gulf between where we are today and where this type of a tomorrow could lead us.
 Our leaders will not lead us there but we might get there one person at a time.

 Those convinced they are entitled to their empire dreams born of hubris will be washed away by the river of time as the Limits to Growth curves start to really bite; if, that is, truth matters.
 Those who would risk the future of our species for quarterly profits, though they are all loud and screaming now, will not have the last word; if, that is, truth matters.
 It is not just that our oil based community infrastructure will crash on the rock of renewable energy’s lesser capacity, though it will.
-There is also an undeniable moral dimension to these things as well, a karmic aspect.
+There is also an undeniable moral dimension to these things as well.
 As Pope Francis has recently reiterated very publicly, the brunt of the pain of these ecological disasters is born by the poor.
 In contemplation consider it this way: the cars we in the developed world drive hurt the poorest of the poor.
 That too is real.
 We have been trained not to care but we can undo that training if we choose.

 The conscience of the species is being pricked.
 It is the Abraham moment of our times.
 Will we kill our children, sacrificing them on the altar of strange gods like the GDP, or will we listen to our conscience and refuse to go along with such bloody, murderous plans?
 Mindful Ecology is not an exercise of spiritual one-upmanship allowing us virtuous tree huggers to pole vault over the unwashed masses.
 It is a means of understanding just the opposite: how interdependence is the reality of the human family’s emotional and cognitive experience just as much as it is our physical truth.
 We are all in this together.
 This is neither a feel-good bumper sticker slogan nor a kind of New Thought mysticism.
 It is just the way it is, relationships are at the core of our being.
 As Joanna Macy once said, ‘if you really understand this, that we are all in this together – it should scare the hell out of you.’